-After connecting with the Program Manager for Title IX, Discrimination, and Bias and reviewing options, the reporting party may decide to pursue an investigatory and/or conduct process.
-To initiate this process, they will sign a formal report, along with the Program Manager for Title IX, Discrimination, and Bias.
+After connecting with the Title IX Coordinator and reviewing options, the reporting party may decide to pursue an investigatory and/or conduct process.
+To initiate this process, they will sign a formal report, along with the Title IX Coordinator.
 This document will allege that one or more violations of this policy was committed by a responding party.
 It may sometimes be referred to as a “formal complaint.”

-Filing a formal report with the Program Manager for Title IX, Discrimination, and Bias will initiate the investigatory and/or conduct process.
+Filing a formal report with the Title IX Coordinator will initiate the investigatory and/or conduct process.
 The responding party will be contacted and informed of the allegations, along with the reporting party’s name and details of the allegations.
-The Program Manager for Title IX, Discrimination, and Bias will connect with the responding party to explain the investigatory and/or conduct process and will offer individualized support.
+The Title IX Coordinator will connect with the responding party to explain the investigatory and/or conduct process and will offer individualized support.

-The Program Manager for Title IX, Discrimination, and Bias will review the formal report to determine whether the allegations fall under the scope of Title IX regulations.
-In situations listed below, the Program Manager for Title IX, Discrimination, and Bias will “dismiss” the formal report as a Title IX incident; however, the Institution remains committed to addressing any sexual misconduct and/or relationship violence impacting the College community.
+The Title IX Coordinator will review the formal report to determine whether the allegations fall under the scope of Title IX regulations.
+In situations listed below, the Title IX Coordinator will “dismiss” the formal report as a Title IX incident; however, the Institution remains committed to addressing any sexual misconduct and/or relationship violence impacting the College community.
 If a possible violation of this Policy occurred, an investigation and/or further conduct process may still occur:

 - Misconduct occurred outside the United States.